TudbuT/glitch-hello-new-rust/README.md

 ## Awesome, how do I use it?

 You can put any rust project you want in the rust_app/ directory.
 It will then be run using the latest stable rust release.

+## But it's so slow!

+Once you're done working with it, simply change the value in run-only.bool to true and it will stop recompiling every time.
+When you want to continue work on it again, simply set it to false again.

+## It doesn't update when I change code

+This is because of a glitch quirk.
+Simply change package.json in a minor but valid way to trigger recompilation.
+I prefer simply adding a space to the end of the file to recompile, and removing it when I want to recompile the next time.